 (P.C. : Paul Nelson Photography.
 My sister, Samantha, and me at the finish.)

 (P.C. : Samantha.
 After the awards with David and Ryan.)

 I saw Ryan and David at the awards.
 Ryan looked a lot better than when I saw him 50 miles ago.
 We hung out for a bit.
 Come to find out, Ryan rallied in the last 50k to an amazing finish.
-I also got to see the last five people to finish cross the line.
+I also got to see the last five people finish crossing the line.
 If you want inspiration, here’s where you find it.

 All the people I met and ran with, all the mountains I climbed, all those moments I had, surely made for a day like no other.
 I couldn’t ask for a better day, even though there are some things I might do differently now.
-I really am happy with how I did and I can’t thank my family, my coach, my pacers and my friends on the trail enough for all you did to make a 22 hr 49 min race possible.
+I really am happy with how I did and I can’t thank my family, my coach, for my pacers and my friends on the trail enough for all you did to make a 22 hr 49 min race possible.
 If you asked me now, “Would I run P2P again?”
 I’d say “Yes, in a year or two.”
 I first want to try a 100k.
-I will return to the 100 mile challenge again, very soon.
+I will return to the 100-mile challenge again, very soon.

 COME BACK STRONGER.